What is it?

 Favelas have a bad reputation, not just with fearful tourists, but also among many Brazilians – considering Rio’s history, this is hardly surprising.

-If you have any concerns then you can always hire a guide to accompany you on this trail.
 In any case, I would advise everyone to read the Eat Rio safety page.

 Asking for Directions

 Whether you decide to walk up, take a moto-taxi or a van, you will need to explain to people where you are trying to go.
 These phrases should come in handy: